yarikoptic/mritogether.github.io/24m/programbook.md

 <br>

 ## Culture
+### Transferable open MRI skills: from academia to industry
+This session will feature distinguished speakers who have successfully transitioned between academia and industry.
+They will share their insights on career decisions and highlight how their expertise in MRI research has been pivotal in their professional journeys.

 ### Sustainable Volunteering: How to stay happy, healthy, and productive in Open Science
 We often commit our time to Open MRI projects with an altruistic streak: the work is voluntary and based on our self-motivation.
 However, people in open science projects have a day job with other and higher priorities, and because the incentive structure in their career domain doesn’t align with sustainability and collaboration, progress in open science projects is often slow.
 Here, we want to learn from open science experts as well as other fields of volunteering how to navigate these sometimes conflicting demands and stay happy, healthy and productive in the process.
 <br>